-Market Appraisals vs Valuations, what are the differences?
+Market appraisals vs valuations: what is the difference?

 The term ‘valuation’ gets used widely throughout the residential property industry.
 We explore the differences in approach and objective, and seek to clarify when one option may be more suitable than the other.

-In formal terms it is a statement of ‘market value’ in accordance with the definition produced by the Royal Institution of Chartered Surveyors (RICS) within their Valuation Standards (the so-called ‘Red Book’).
-Although differing slightly for certain purposes, that definition is generally:
+In formal terms it is a statement of 'market value' in accordance with the definition produced by the Royal Institution of Chartered Surveyors (RICS) within their Valuation Standards, known as the 'Red Book’.

 "The estimated amount for which an asset or liability should exchange on the valuation date between a willing buyer and a willing seller in an arm's length transaction, after proper marketing and where the parties had each acted knowledgeably, prudently and without compulsion"

-We would advise that this type of valuation should be obtained for any ‘formal’ purpose - or where a specific value is required - for a tax computation (past, present or future), financial settlement or decision making.
+We would advise that a formal valuation should be obtained for any 'formal' purpose or where a specific value is required for a tax computation (past, present or future), financial settlement or decision making.

 In summary, the term 'valuation' has become common parlance in the estate agency industry, and we are no exception to its use and, arguably, misuse.
 When searching online or using a portal, this is the term people encounter.
 Undeniably this leads to some of the confusion, but it is important to appreciate the distinctions.

-At John D Wood & Co. we have an in-house team of chartered surveying specialising in valuations for tax, litigation and leasehold enfranchisement, please click here for further information or please email: surveyors@johndwood.co.uk
+At John D Wood & Co. we have an in-house team of chartered surveyors specialising in valuations for tax, litigation and leasehold enfranchisement.
+Please email [email protected].

 Author: